Markov chain: Bernoulli scheme

 A Bernoulli scheme is a special case of a Markov chain where the transition probability matrix has identical rows, which means that the next state is independent of even the current state (in addition to being independent of the past states).
 A Bernoulli scheme with only two possible states is known as a Bernoulli process.

 Note, however, by the Ornstein isomorphism theorem, that every aperiodic and irreducible Markov chain is isomorphic to a Bernoulli scheme; thus, one might equally claim that Markov chains are a "special case" of Bernoulli schemes.
 The isomorphism generally requires a complicated recoding.
 The isomorphism theorem is even a bit stronger: it states that any stationary stochastic process is isomorphic to a Bernoulli scheme; the Markov chain is just one such example.

 Subshift of finite type

 When the Markov matrix is replaced by the adjacency matrix of a finite graph, the resulting shift is termed a topological Markov chain or a subshift of finite type.
 A Markov matrix that is compatible with the adjacency matrix can then provide a measure on the subshift.
 Many chaotic dynamical systems are isomorphic to topological Markov chains; examples include diffeomorphisms of closed manifolds, the Prouhet–Thue–Morse system, the Chacon system, sofic systems, context-free systems and block-coding systems.

+Locally interacting Markov chains

+"Locally interacting Markov chains" are Markov chains with an evolution that takes into account the state of other Markov chains.
+This corresponds to the situation when the state space has a (Cartesian-) product form.

+See interacting particle system and stochastic cellular automata (probabilistic cellular automata).